chasedehan/BoostARoota/README.md

    * Ex/ Pass in categorical variables and keeps/drops all levels of the variable (rather than just dropping some dummy variable/levels)
    * Ex/ Pass in categorical, drops some levels and returns dataframe in the same form
      * Have run into problems with dimensions and names differing - would like to fix this
- * Haven't tested multi-class, need to run more tests to make sure it is working as well on multi-class and regression as it is on binary tasks
  * Preprocessing Steps - Need some first pass filters for reducing dimensionality right off the bat
    * Check and drop _identical_ features, leaving option to drop highly correlated variables
    * Drop variables with near-zero-variance to target variable (creating threshold will be difficult)
    * LDA, PCA, PLS rankings
      * Challenge with these is they remove based on linear relationships whereas trees are able to pick out the non-linear relationships and a variable with a low linear dependency may be powerful when combined with others.
    * t-SNE - Has shown some promise in high-dimensional data
- * Algorithm is a single pass through 10 iterations
+ * Algorithm needs a better stopping criteria
-   * 9/6/17 - have implemented in BoostARoota2() a stopping criteria specifying that at least 10% of features need to be dropped to continue.
    * Next step is to test it against Y and the eval_metric to see when it is falling off.
  * Expand compute to handle larger datasets (if user has the hardware)
    * Run on PySpark: make it easy enough that can just pass in SparkContext - will require some refactoring
    * Run XGBoost on GPU - although may run into memory issues with the shadow features.

+## Updates
+* 9/8/17 - Added Support for multi-class classification, but only for logloss.
+Need to pass in eval="mlogloss"
+* 9/6/17 - have implemented in BoostARoota2() a stopping criteria specifying that at least 10% of features need to be dropped to continue.
+* 8/25/17 - The testBAR.py testing framework was just completed.

 ## Want to Contribute?